seanthegeek/yaramail/docs/source/tutorial.md

 user-provided [YARA rules][yara_rules] that provide a flexible method of checking content against known malicious and trusted patterns.

+### Deduplication

+The purpose of `yaramail` is to identify known safe, known malicious, and likely junk email samples in phishing reporting inboxes.
+It will not catch everything.
+For proper automation, It is important to implement some form of deduplication for emails for reported emails that have been manually triaged.
+Consider using fuzzy matching approaches such as [ssdeep][ssdeep], or use machine learning capabilities included in many Security Orchestration Automation and Response (SOAR) platforms.

 ## Anatomy of a YARA rule

 YARA rules consist of three sections: `meta`, `strings`, and `condition`.

 :::{tip}
 For better organization of rules, use the [include directive][yara_include] to include content from other rule files.
 :::

 ### meta